Shsavr90/rsschool-cv/cv.md

-1. Savr Shamadykov
+Savr Shamadykov
-2. My Ph.number: +79613999779
+My Ph.number: +79613999779; Email:Shsavr90@gmail.ru
-3. I want to develop myself.
+I want to develop myself.
 Learn something new.
-4. No Skill.
+No Skill.
+No programming experience
-5.I work in the field of telecommunications. everything is new.
+I work in the field of telecommunications. everything is new.
+I would like to have good programming skills at the end of the course.
-6.English is very weak.
+English is very weak.
+About me: perseverance and learning.